raghav1086/business/docs/PLANNING_SUMMARY.md

 ## Overview

-This document provides a high-level summary of the comprehensive development planning completed for the Vyapar App.
+This document provides a high-level summary of the comprehensive development planning completed for the Business App.
 All planning documents are ready for review and approval.

 ---